mlwiles/vmwaresolutions/vas/restore/index.md

 1. a vApp (which is the vApp and *ALL* of the Virtual Machines in it)
 2. a VM (this will also include information about the vApp the VM is contained in)

-Knowing the types of backups that we have in place, we can now look at the use cases in which we can restore.
-We can confirm our requirements are met, or take an action item to modify existing backups or add additional.
+Knowing the types of backups that we have in place; we can now look at the use cases in which we can restore.
+We can confirm our requirements are met or take an action item to modify existing backups or add additional.

 ### Backup and Restore matrix